dragonee/php-silverplate/README.md

 You can provide blocks in the layout file that can be overwritten by data specified in the content file.
-The most common use case is to provide the <title> tag of the document.
+The most common use case is to provide the &lt;title&gt; tag of the document.

 In order to define a block, put a get() function in the layout file: